cairo-book/cairo-book/src/ch15-00-dictionaries.md

 {{#include ../listings/ch15-dictionaries/listing_15_05_dict_struct_member.cairo:trait}}
 ```

-First we define `UserDatabase`, a new type which will represent a database of users.
+First, we define `UserDatabase`, our defined type which will represent a database of users.
 It will have two members: the amount of users currently inserted, and a mapping of each user to its balance.
-Next, we defined `UserDatabaseTrait`, the trait which will represent all the core functionality of our defined type.
+Next, we defined `UserDatabaseTrait`, the trait which will represent all the core functionality of `UserDatabase`.

-The only remaining thing is to actually implement the methods in `UserDatabaseTrait`, but since we are working with [generic types](/src/ch07-00-generic-types-and-traits.md) we need to correctly stablish the requirements of `T` so it can be a valid `Felt252Dict<T>` value:
+We now have to implement each of the methods in `UserDatabaseTrait`, but since we are working with [generic types](/src/ch07-00-generic-types-and-traits.md) we need to correctly establish the requirements of `T` so it can be a valid `Felt252Dict<T>` value type:

-1. `T` should implement the `Copy<T>`, since it required for getting values from a `Felt252Dict<T>` .
+1. `T` should implement the `Copy<T>` since it's required for getting values from a `Felt252Dict<T>`.
-2. All value types of a dictionary implements the `Felt252DictValue<T>`, our generic type should do as well.
+2. All value types of a dictionary implement the `Felt252DictValue<T>`, our generic type should do as well.
-3. In order to insert values, `Felt252DictTrait<T>` require all value types to be destructable
+3. To insert values, `Felt252DictTrait<T>` requires all value types to be destructible.

-The implemenation, with all restriction in place, would be as follow:
+The implementation, with all restriction in place, would be as follow:
 ```rust
 {{#include ../listings/ch15-dictionaries/listing_15_05_dict_struct_member.cairo:imports}}

 {{#include ../listings/ch15-dictionaries/listing_15_05_dict_struct_member.cairo:impl}}
 ```

-Our database implementation is almost complete, except for one thing: the compiler doesn't know how drop `UserDatabase<T>` out of scope.
+Our database implementation is almost complete, except for one thing: the compiler doesn't know how to drop a `UserDatabase<T>` out of scope.
-Since it has a `Felt252Dict<T>` as a member cannot be dropped,  we are forced to implement `Destruct<T>` trait.
+Since it has a `Felt252Dict<T>` as a member it cannot be dropped, so we are forced to implement the `Destruct<T>` trait.
-Using `#[derive(Destruct)]` on top `UserDatabase<T>` definition won't work because the use of [generecity](/src/ch07-00-generic-types-and-traits.md).
+Using `#[derive(Destruct)]` on top of the `UserDatabase<T>` definition won't work because of the use of [genericity](/src/ch07-00-generic-types-and-traits.md).
 We need to code the `Destruct<T>` trait implementation by ourselves:

 ```rust
 {{#include ../listings/ch15-dictionaries/listing_15_05_dict_struct_member.cairo:destruct}}